Zero-viscosity Limit for Boussinesq Equations with Vertical Viscosity and Navier Boundary in the Half Plane: Nonlinear Stability Estimates

 Let us define

-The proof of the Theorem \ref{maintheorem} can be reduced to the justification of the following proposition, due to the Lemma \ref{le1}. \begin{Proposition} Assume $(\bu, \theta)$ be a solution of \eqref{erroreq} \eqref{ini-linear} defined on $[0, T]$ with $T$ independent of $\varp$.
-For $m>6$, $K\geq 2,$ we have the a priori estimate
+The proof of the Theorem \ref{maintheorem} can be reduced to the justification of the following proposition, due to the Lemma \ref{le1}.
+To close the nonlinear estimates, the minimum expansion order is $K=6.$ \begin{Proposition} Assume $(\bu, \theta)$ be a solution of \eqref{erroreq} \eqref{ini-linear} defined on $[0, T]$ with $T$ independent of $\varp$.
+For $m\geq 5$, $K>m,$ we have the a priori estimate

 \end{Proposition}

 Note that

 for $|\beta|\leq m,$ due to $u_2|_{y=0}=0$ and Hardy inequality.
 Similarly, we have